buildpacks/spec/buildpack.md

 - MAY name any new `<layers>/<layer>` directories without restrictions except those imposed by the filesystem.
 - SHOULD NOT use the `<app>` directory to store provided dependencies.

-#### Buildpack Plan Entry Refinements
+#### Unmet Buildpack Plan Entries

-A buildpack MAY refine entries in `<plan>` by replacing any entries of the same name with a single entry of that name.
+The lifecycle SHALL assume that all requirements in the Buildpack Plan where met by the buildpack unless the buildpack writes an entry with the given name to the `unmet` section of `build.toml`.

+For each entry in `<plan>`:
+  - **If** there is an unmet entry in `build.toml` with a matching `name`, the lifecycle
-The single entry MAY include additional metadata that could not be determined during the detection phase.
+    - MUST include the entry in the `<plan>` of the next buildpack that provided an entry with that name during the detection phase.

-A buildpack MAY add extra entries to `<plan>` that do not correspond to entries added during the detection phase.
+  - **Else**, the lifecycle

-The lifecycle MUST NOT allow any entries with names matching those in `<plan>` at the end of `/bin/build` to be available in subsequent buildpacks' `<plan>`s.
+    - MUST NOT include entries with matching names in the `<plan>` provided to subsequent buildpacks.

-The lifecycle MUST defer any entries whose names were entirely removed from `<plan>` to the next buildpack that provided entries with those names during the detection phase.
+#### Bills-of-Materials

-When the build is complete, a BOM (Bill-of-Materials) MAY be generated for auditing purposes.
+When the build is complete, a BOM (Bill-of-Materials) describing the app image MAY be generated for auditing purposes.
+If generated, this BOM MUST contain all `bom` entries in each `launch.toml` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).

+When the build is complete, a build BOM describing the build container MAY be generated for auditing purposes.
-If generated, this BOM MUST contain all entries in each `<plan>` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).
+If generated, this build BOM MUST contain all `bom` entries in each `build.toml` at the end of each `/bin/build` execution, in adherence with the process and data format outlined in the [Platform Interface Specification](platform.md).

 #### Layers